run-house/runhouse/docs/api/python/cluster.rst

 Server Authentication
 ---------------------

-If desired, Runhouse provides out-of-the-box authentication via users' Runhouse token (generated when :ref:`logging in <Login/Logout>`) and set locally at: :code:`~/.rh/config.yaml`).
+If desired, Runhouse provides out-of-the-box authentication via users' Runhouse cluster token (generated when :ref:`logging in <Login/Logout>`).
 This is crucial if the cluster has ports open to the public internet, as would usually be the case when using the ``tls`` connection type.
 You may also set up your own authentication manually inside of your own code, but you should likely still enable Runhouse authentication to ensure that even your non-user-facing endpoints into the server are secured.

 When :ref:`initializing a cluster <Cluster Factory Method>`, you can set the :code:`den_auth` parameter to :code:`True` to enable token authentication.
 Calls to the cluster server can then be made using an auth header with the